Blast at Shi'ite mosque in Afghan city of Kandahar kills dozens | Law-Order

 Taliban officials have played down the threat from Islamic State, and dismissed suggestions they may accept U.S. help to fight the group.
 But the repeated attacks have undermined their claim to have brought peace to Afghanistan after four decades of war, and caused increasing unease from countries in the region about the potential for militant violence to spill out across the border.

-The fact that the Shi'ite minority has again been targeted may also inflame tensions among ethnic and sectarian groups in the country, which is largely Sunni Muslim but ethnically diverse.
+That the Shi'ite minority has again been targeted may also inflame tensions among ethnic and sectarian groups in the country, which is largely Sunni Muslim but ethnically diverse.
 Most Shi'ites in Afghanistan belong to the Hazara ethnic group of Persian speakers, who have complained of persecution under the mainly Pashtun-speaking Taliban in the past.
-(Additional reporting by Jibran Ahmad, Islamabad bureau; Writing by James Mackenzie Editing by John Stonestreet, Robert Birsel, Peter Graff)
+(Additional reporting by Jibran Ahmad, Islamabad bureau Writing by James Mackenzie Editing by Peter Graff Editing by John Stonestreet, Robert Birsel, Peter Graff)

 ALSO READ